You paid for the weed and it came with seeds…might as well put those seeds to good use, right?

 In that case, the simpler your grow setup, the more sense it makes to use bag seed.

-The Dutch seed bank from I Love Growing Marijuana is my favorite, because they give you a germination guarantee.
+The Dutch seed bank I Love Growing Marijuana is our favorite, because they give you a germination guarantee.
 That way you know that every seed you pay for will turn into a well-yielding plant.

-If you do decide to buy seeds from a seed bank, I highly recommend spending a bit more an getting feminized seeds.
+If you do decide to buy seeds from an online seed bank, I highly recommend spending a bit more and getting feminized seeds.
+Or growing your own feminized seeds.
 Why spend all that money and risk getting male plants?

 However, if you’re keeping things as simple as possible, it makes a lot less sense to spend a bunch of money on seeds.
 In this case, I would even go so far as to recommend bag seed, assuming your only other option is to purchase seeds.